haf-decent/arpping/README.md

 Note: an empty array means any value is acceptable

-If a valid network interface is not found, the Arpping instance will rerun the search every __ min.

 ### myDevice
 An Arpping instance has the property `myDevice`, which lists the interpreted OS of the host machine (`instance.myDevice.os`).